 - Visibility – Most people who aim for a leather jacket (naturally) select a black model.
 Always keep in mind how your gear is performing in being visible.
 Sure, you won’t find a neon-colored leather jacket, but always keep in mind that it is useful to own at least one item that sticks out like a super bright helmet color.

 - Protectors & armor – Most importantly, your gear should be able to protect you in a critical situation.
-In Europe it is required by law to use equipment that is marked with CE Marking standard.
+In Europe, it is required by law to use equipment that is marked with CE Marking standards.
 The US has unofficially adopted these standards, but it is not required for street use.
 For North America, the only time you need EC-rated apparel is on the race track.
-Most important for you is to look for the CE level (1 = lower protection, 2 = higher protection) when you consider buying a jacket, pants or a suit.
-While many models have already padded and reinforced areas (e.g. Shoulders, knees and waist) for basic protection, most apparels have dedicated pockets for removable protectors.
+The most important for you is to look for the CE level (1 = lower protection, 2 = higher protection) when you consider buying a jacket, pants, or a suit.
+While many models have already padded and reinforced areas (e.g. Shoulders, knees, and waist) for basic protection, most apparels have dedicated pockets for removable protectors.
 Always check both the size of your pockets and protectors first since you don’t want to waste money for armor that does not fit into the designated pockets.

-With leather pants you mostly pick the sportier style that involves abrasive knee pucks for touching the ground.
-If you’re riding closer to the edge (or even go to a race track) you should definitely go for this option since you’ll get maximum protection in knees, hips and your behind.
+With leather pants, you mostly pick the sportier style that involves abrasive knee pucks for touching the ground.
+If you’re riding closer to the edge (or even going to a race track) you should definitely go for this option since you’ll get maximum protection in knees, hips, and behind.